Flag of Cook County, Illinois: Symbolism

 The blue portions of the key represent waterways of Cook County.
-The northern bodies of water include: North Shore Canal, Skokie River and Lagoons, Des Plaines River and the north branch of the Chicago River.
+The northern bodies of water include: the North Shore Channel, the Skokie River and Lagoons, the Des Plaines River, and the North Branch of the Chicago River.

 The southern bodies include the Grand Calumet River, the Illinois River, Salt Creek, and the South Branch of the Chicago River.

 The horizontal stripe line is for the main west to east stem of the Chicago River and Lake Michigan.